Empty space, drag to resize

 Goal: Follow a real play situation while comparing it to the control loop.

-In an in-person (or on-line) meeting with colleagues use the control loop to design an interaction.
+Chat in-person (or on-line) with colleagues and use the control loop to brainstorm about interactions.

-Use a cause & effect interactions to develop logic and control.
+Use cause & effect interactions to develop logic and control.

-Implement your plan, and submit your reflection about the control loop and its outcomes.
+Implement your plan, and submit your reflection about your experience.

 Collaboration